-The existing 18-storey office tower at 480 University Avenue will be expanded to 55 storeys.
-The new floors will contain condominiums, creating a large, new mixed-use tower in one of the densest areas in Toronto.
+The existing 18-storey office tower at 480 University Avenue was expanded to 55 storeys.
+The new floors contain condominiums, creating a large, new mixed-use tower in one of the densest areas in Toronto.

 To help remove the curtainwall, Walters developed a custom jig apparatus specifically designed to remove sections of the wall face.
 The device engages the curtain wall and releases sections that can then be lowered down.